Tollerton, North Yorkshire: Demography

 According to the 2001 UK Census, there were 824 people in 317 households across the Tollerton Parish.
 Of those households, 269 were owner occupied with 188 being detached dwellings.
 Of the total population, 637 were over 16 years of age of which 432 were actively employed.

 By the time of the 2011 UK Census, the parish had grown to 1,026 residents across 395 dwellings.
 In 2015, North Yorkshire County Council estimated the population of the parish to have risen again to 1,070.

 Religion

-There is a church, dedicated to St Michael, that was completed in 1955.
+There is a church, dedicated to St Michael, that was completed in June 1955.
 The dedication ceremony was conducted by the then Bishop of Selby, Carey Knyvett.